mint26/CS5446-LearningToDrive/README.md

-# CS5446 - Project Topic : Learning to drive in a day
+# CS5446 - Learning to drive in a day

 ## Project Introduction